-The President may, with the approval of the Executive Committee, deactivate a committee or appoint special committees as needed to achieve the objectives of the Society.
+The President may, with the approval of the Executive Board, deactivate a committee or appoint special committees as needed to achieve the objectives of the Society.
 Any Committee Chairperson or member may be removed and replaced by a new appointee upon majority action of the Executive Board.

 Section 2.
 The purpose of the Publications Committee is to oversee the sale of Society publications and assist in the publication of any other manuscripts or documents the Executive Board may authorize.